brian-arnold/brian-arnold.github.io/pages/about/about.md

 My interests and expertise are in software engineering, statistics, machine learning, and analyzing large datasets ***carefully*** by frequently using sanity checks such as data visualizations and software tests.

-As a departmental data scientist, I primarily do collaborative research by rotating among labs (~4 month terms) and queueing projects via networking within the department.
+As a departmental data scientist, I primarily do collaborative research by rotating among labs (~4 month terms to maximize diversity) and queueing projects via networking within the department.
 I also

 - teach workshops
 - mentor individual students or postdocs